zzhang82/web422/notes/angular-routing-intro.md

 While the interface documentation shows the members, we must look at the [Routes type](https://angular.io/api/router/Routes) documentation to learn about the purpose and use of each member.

-For beginner topics, the most-often used members are:
+For beginner scenarios, the most-often used members are:

 `path` - a string for the URL segment that follows the leading slash